 There are not many people who could use “harm reduction” and “cauliflower macaroni and cheese” in the same context.
 I’ve been thinking a lot about harm reduction lately, and it’s not just because I was interviewed for a Seattle Times article about Valentine’s Day, sex, and COVID.

 The principle of harm reduction is that it is often possible to reduce the chance of poor health outcomes without giving up “bad” behaviors altogether.
 There’s an abundance of evidence that aiming for abstinence is likely to lead to failure.

 So we give pre-exposure prophylaxis (PrEP) to people at risk for HIV to prevent them from getting HIV.
 We give clean needles to people who inject drugs.
 People get prescribed cholesterol-lowering medicines even though they might continue to eat French fries.
 None of us are perfect, and behavior change is really hard.

 Today’s musings about harm reduction started while I contemplated what to make for dinner during one of today’s zoom calls.
 I started putting together a bowl in my mind.
 We still had leftover BBQ pork.
 I wanted to make the sweet potato salad from Jubilee (made with cranberries and hazelnuts instead of pecans and raisins).
 There was leftover mac and cheese in the freezer.
 Then I realized that I had cauliflower.

 Below is a recipe for the world’s best mac and cheese converted into something slightly more healthy.
-Cauliflower macaroni and cheese.
-Harm reduction.
+Cauliflower macaroni and cheese as harm reduction.